carlmontanari/scrapli/README.md

 ## Auth Bypass

-*NOTE* Currently only supported with system transport!
+*NOTE* Currently only supported with system and telnet transports!

 Some devices, such as Cisco WLC, have no "true" SSH authentication, and instead prompt for credentials (or perhaps not even that) after session establishment.
 In order to cope with this corner case, the `auth_bypass` flag can be set to `True` which will cause scrapli to skip all authentication steps.
 Typically this flag would be set and a custom `on_open` function set to handle whatever prompts the device has upon SSH session establishment.

-In the future this functionality will likely be extended to the telnet transport, and may be extended to paramiko and ssh2 transports.

 See the [non core device example](/examples/non_core_device/wlc.py) to see this in action.